catspeed-cc/invidious/README.md

 # NOTICE:
 FreshTokens (tm) is finally complete.

-**If you somehow got docker working,** stay on Master until I can change the Dockerfile to have the dependencies installed.

-**For those who are using a manual install,** you can go into invidious directory and run ```git checkout development``` - be sure to follow the instructions to install dependencies.
-If it does not work, create an issue ticket https://gitea.catspeed.cc/catspeed-cc/invidious/issues and ```git checkout master``` until I can fix it.
+I accidentally merged into master.
+If you use a docker image, you probably should use the official iv-org docker image as catspeed currently does not work on docker.
+There is work to do to get it working with docker.
+It is on the backburner for now.

+Most people will be fine using catspeed-cc/invidious master branch.
+Only use development if you want to test new features, and do not expect support for the development branch.
+If you have troubles, switch back to master.

+Currently this repository is only for people who do a manual compile and install (without docker, not recommended)

+You can check out the less stable development branch, ```git checkout development``` and ```git pull```

 ----